dgosling/RoR2-Samus/README.md

 - Thunderkit Team for Making it Possible and Easy to use RoR2 Shaders Inside Unity
 - Vale-X for Making ThunderkitHenry
 ## Changelog
+` 2.1.5 `
+- Fixed Multiplayer Not Working

+` 2.1.4 `
+- Fixed Missiles so They Shoot Straight and out of Samus' Gun

 ` 2.1.3 `
 - Fixed Volume of Samus' VR Hud and Gun Noises
 - Improved Missile Tracking